Wayne Static: Personal life

 Static was an atheist and pescatarian.
 After a brief courtship, he married adult film actress Tera Wray in Las Vegas on January 10, 2008.
 They lived in Joshua Tree, California.
 Static appeared as a mystery guest on an adult film Wray hosted called Radium Vol 2.

 On January 13, 2016, Wray died in her friend's Joshua Tree, California apartment from an apparent suicide.
-Her body was discovered in January 14, 2016.
+Her body was discovered the next day.

 Death

 Static died on November 1, 2014, in Landers, California, three days before his 49th birthday.
 He had consumed oxycodone as well as alcohol that morning before going to bed with his wife.
 She woke up later that day to find that he had died in his sleep.
 His publicist issued a statement which claimed that Static and Wray had stopped using "hard drugs" in 2009 and that his death was "not a drug-related incident."
 However, an autopsy later confirmed that Static had died of multiple prescription drug toxicity involving the opioid painkillers oxycodone and hydromorphone, the anti-anxiety medication alprazolam (Xanax), and alcohol.
 The report also noted that years of past "chronic prescription drug and alcohol abuse" was a contributing factor.
 Static-X members Koichi Fukuda and Tony Campos paid tribute to Static.
 Static was cremated in California.
 A memorial show followed in Los Angeles, and a family service followed in Illinois.